-OFAC Guidance on Implementation of the Price Cap Policy for Crude Oil and Petroleum Products of Russian Origin petroleum products.
+On 3 February 2023, OFAC published its "OFAC Guidance on Implementation of the Price Cap Policy for Crude Oil and Petroleum Products of Russian Federation Origin" ("Price Cap Guidance").
+The Price Cap Guidance explains how OFAC is implementing the agreement between the G7, the EU and Australia to impose a price cap on seaborne Russian origin crude oil and petroleum products.
 As discussed above, OFAC has imposed a prohibition on US Persons providing or facilitating the provision of the Covered Services as they relate to the maritime transport of Russian origin crude oil and petroleum products, subject to certain exceptions, including if the crude oil or petroleum product is purchased at or below the relevant price cap.